The Continuing Threat from Lone-Wolf Terrorists in America – in Homeland Security

 Who Are Lone Wolf Terrorists?

 “Domestic terrorists in the U.S. are usually loners who are often frustrated with their personal and professional lives.
-They are usually unmarried and often align with an extremist organization that they feel will understand and nurture their rage – a group that gives them a sense of belonging that they have never felt.” -- In Homeland Security
+They are usually unmarried and often align with an extremist organization that they feel will understand and nurture their rage – a group that gives them a sense of belonging that they have never felt.”

-Despite this, the fact is that we don't really know who lone wolf terrorists are or will be.
+Despite this, the fact is that we don’t really know who lone-wolf terrorists are or will be.

-We do know they often they suffer from mental illness.
-While they may identify with a larger terror group. they act on their own with no contact or direction from a group of any size.
+We do know they often suffer from mental illness.
+While they may identify with a larger terror group, they act on their own with no contact or direction from a group of any size.
 Lone wolves often act on beliefs or philosophies that guide known terrorist groups, but despite where their inspiration comes from, their plots are self-directed.

-Even hoax-threats by lone wolfs are costly to your organization causing stress for evacuated workers, continuity disruption and harm to organizational reputation in the news.
+Even hoax threats by lone wolfs are costly to your organization causing stress for evacuated workers, continuity disruption and harm to organizational reputation in the news.

 Why is this important?

-Because social media monitoring is often seen as an infringement on individual rights, forewarning is limited, and organizations can be taken by surprise.
+Because social media monitoring is often seen as an infringement on individual rights, a forewarning is limited, and organizations can be taken by surprise.
 Furthermore, the often classic solitary character of lone wolves hinders early detection.